jmquigley/quill-markup/README.md

 ## Overview
-This is a custom [Quill](https://quilljs.com/) module that turns the WYSIWYG editor into a a fixed text markup editor (for modes like markdown, restructured text, etc).
+This is a custom [Quill](https://quilljs.com/) module that turns the WYSIWYG editor into a a fixed text markup editor (for modes like [markdown](https://daringfireball.net/projects/markdown/), [restructuredtext](http://docutils.sourceforge.net/rst.html), etc).
 It takes advantage of the underlying api for styling, undo/redo, keyboard handling, and syntax highlighting.
 It contains the following text modes:

 - [asciidoc](http://powerman.name/doc/asciidoc)
 - [markdown](https://daringfireball.net/projects/markdown/syntax)